365CSI/iCSR/iCSR-why-it-was-developed.md

 * Display Templates - CSR technology used to change the display of **Webparts** (mainly used for Search Dsiplay Templates)
 * JSlink - The Link on a WebPart, Field or View to one or more CSR files

 On the Web you will see the terms CSR and JSlink (incorrectly) used interchangeably.
-A JSlink can point to any (non-CSR) JavaScript file.
+A JSlink can point to any (non-CSR) JavaScript file, and CSR code can be executed without a JSLink.

 #### Getting into CSR (Client Side Rendering) development